ArmaanPahwa/Spotify_Artist/README.md

 # spotify_artist

 Mobile app creation for searching and view Spotify Artists using Flutter.
 Created by Armaan Pahwa.
+Screenshots are located in the `screenshots` folder.
 This project has only been run and test on Andriod, as it was developed on a Windows OS.
 Installing Swift/Xcode on a copy of this repo _SHOULD_ allow for seamless iOS compatability, but it is currently untested.